Wind power in Taiwan: Offshore wind farms

 The first offshore wind farms in Taiwan, Formosa 1 Offshore Wind Farm, started its commercial operation in April 2017 at off the coast of Miaoli County.
 The development project is led by Swancor Renewable.
 The firsts stage of the construction involved two 4 MW wind turbines which were installed in November 2016 with a total generation capacity of 8 MW.
-The second stage of the construction was on-grid in December 2019 which involved 20 Siemens Gamesa's SWT-6.0-154 turbines with a total capacity of 120 MW.
-The Yunlin project yielded first power in late 2021.
+The second stage of the construction was on-grid in December 2019 which involved 20 Siemens Gamesa SWT-6.0-154 turbines with a total capacity of 120 MW.
+The Yunlin project first yielded power in late 2021.

 The Formosa II wind farm was also constructed offshore Miaoli County, with a capacity of 376MW.
 It was completed and inaugurated on May 16, 2023.
 Formosa III wind farm will be constructed offshore Changhua County with a planned capacity of 1,900 MW.
 It is also expected to pass the EPA and obtain its license in 2017.
 In 2020 TSMC signed a 20-year power purchase agreement (PPA) from 2026 for 920 MW.

-At the end of 2022, the Ministry of Economic Affairs approved 7 projects, of which 3 were zero-subsidy with corporate PPAs.
-The 298 MW Zhong Neng offshore wind farm started construction in 2023, and the 1 GW Hai Long started construction in 2024. the 640 MW Yunlin was completed in 2025.
+At the end of 2022, the Ministry of Economic Affairs approved seven projects, of which three were zero-subsidy with corporate PPAs.
+The 298 MW Zhong Neng offshore wind farm started construction in 2023, the 1 GW Hai Long started construction in 2024, and the 640 MW Yunlin was completed in 2025.

+By 2026, Taiwan had 4.8 GW of offshore wind power capacity.